We're Here to Help You Navigate

 Do you have third-party sick/TDI payments to report?

-If you have third-party sick or Temporary Disability Insurance (TDI) payments to report, please send your 2023 Disability Income Report(s) from your third-party administrator to your Service Team by Tuesday, December 26.
+If you have third-party sick or Temporary Disability Insurance (TDI) payments to report, please send your 2024 Disability Income Report(s) from your third-party administrator to your Service Team by Friday, December 27.
 Third-party sick/TDI pay will be reported on employees’ W-2s.

 Do you have out-of-state employees?

-Starting in December, you will receive notifications from state agencies about your 2024 State Unemployment Insurance (SUI) rates in that state.
-Please share these state UI rate notifications with your Service Team by Friday, December 29, 2023.
-This information will be used to prepare your first payroll of the year.
 Note: Each state has a different way of delivering rate notifications to businesses.
 You may receive a letter in the mail or be able to retrieve this information online if the state agency notifies you that SUI rates are only available electronically.
-If you have employees in Washington State, notifications aren’t distributed until January 1, 2024.
+If you have employees in Washington State, notifications aren’t distributed until January 1, 2025.

 Learn about new laws that may impact you and your employees in the FAQ section.